orelz890/CS231n_Assignments_And_Summary/assignment3/Rice_classification_nural_network-main/README.md

 ## 📂 Dataset

-To run this code, you need to download the dataset from [this link](https://drive.google.com/file/d/1eSp5f5ih17blcqjgxJQ1IKx9a7QXTqJT/view?usp=sharing).
+To run this code, you need to download the dataset from [this link](https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset) <!-- [this link](https://drive.google.com/file/d/1eSp5f5ih17blcqjgxJQ1IKx9a7QXTqJT/view?usp=sharing) -->.
 The folder name of the dataset should be called **Rice_Image_dataset**.
 Copy and paste it into the project folder, and please **do not change its name**.

 ## 🚀 Training the Model